247 Learning Literally On The Go

 When I got the indication and I don’t ignore these indications anymore to take a photo because my being wanted to capture it, wanted to draw it, the intricacies of this rock and the color and everything.

-So I was in a slow paddle on my standup paddle board, and as I just went to stop that, to turn and shift the momentum, it took quite a bit of effort and balance and calculations of how to turn the paddle board without falling.
+So I was in a slow paddle on my standup paddle board, and as I just went to stop, to turn and shift the momentum, it took quite a bit of effort, balance and calculations for how to turn the paddle board without falling.

-And it just brought to mind momentum, and even a small momentum in a particular direction takes some effort to shift.
+It brought to mind momentum, and how even a small momentum in a particular direction takes effort to shift.

-So when you start creating a pattern, a way of being that you repeat over and over, you create this pathway for it, and there’s a momentum with it.
+When you start creating a pattern, a way of being that you repeat over and over, you create a pathway, and there’s momentum with it.

 There’s another thing I’m learning on the river this morning.

-These cute little duck families, there’s two different duck families out here.
+(These cute little duck families, there are two different duck families out here, they each have five little ones!)

 The Wisconsin River runs basically from the top of Wisconsin down almost to the bottom into the Mississippi River.